-Based on plans offered by the Governor’s Office of the State of Massachusetts, UMA/MATV will reopen in four phases.
-This strategy is being carefully considered in order to provide the best service for the City of Malden while protecting the health of its residents, UMA/MATV members and staff.
+Based on plans offered by the Governor’s Office of the State of Massachusetts, MATV/UMA is reopening in four phases.
+This strategy is being carefully considered in order to provide the best service for the City of Malden while protecting the health of its residents, MATV/UMA members and staff.
 As with so many other factors during this unprecedented time, the timeline may change as new information arises.

 During the Covid-19 pandemic, members have not been able to have access to the full membership benefits of editing, recording, use of equipment, or working on productions.
 For this reason, we are pausing renewal fee requirements until further notice.
 This means, even if your membership dues are past due as of this year, you will be considered a current member in good standing.

 Phase 1 | March 13 – July 12

 - Staff continues to work regular hours mostly remotely.
 Some staff work in the facility at certain hours during the week.

 - Mayor offers weekly in-studio updates about the latest COVID-19 issues.

 - We continue to record the regular zoom meetings of the City Council and School Committee.

 Phase 2 | July 13 – August 10

 - Current members may book on-location video cameras and production accessories (microphones, stands, tripods, etc.) for pickup and return Mondays through Thursdays noon to 6pm.
 Refer to reservation and pickup/dropoff instructions before making a reservation.

 - Current members may reserve the podcasting suite Mondays through Thursdays, noon to 7pm.